-Roseanne Apologizes To Those Who Lost Jobs Due To Her “Stupid” Tweet, Claims She Was “Ambien Tweeting”
+Roseanne Barr’s Twitter All-Nighter: Walks Back Ambien Comments, Reacts To Sara Gilbert & More

+Overnight, though, she responded to a follower regarding the Ambien tweet and said, “I blamed myself, not ambien, stop lying.”

-She also urged her fans not to boycott ABC and followed up with another apology which also showed defiance.
+Barr also urged her fans not to boycott ABC and followed up with another apology (also since deleted) and this time showing defiance.
 “I’m sorry 4 my tweet, AND I will also defend myself as well as talk to my followers. so, go away if u don’t like it.
 I will handle my sadness the way I want to.
-I’m tired of being attacked & belittled more than other comedians who have said worse”.
+I’m tired of being attacked & belittled more than other comedians who have said worse.”

-Before that, Barr was retweeting a flood of and fans supporters who have taken to Twitter with a #IStandWithRoseanne campaign demanding people boycott ABC, reinstate the show, and that networks fire other “racist” figures on TV including Joy Behar and Bill Maher.
+Throughout the evening and into early Wednesday morning, Barr retweeted a slew of fans and supporters who have taken to Twitter with a #IStandWithRoseanne campaign demanding people boycott ABC, reinstate the show, and that networks fire other “racist” figures on TV including Joy Behar and Bill Maher.

 One tweet says, “I’m calling on @ABCNetwork @Disney to uphold their “standards” by firing [Joy Behar] for calling Christians mentally ill.
 You can’t treat @therealroseanne one way because she supports [Donald Trump] & allow Joy Behar to remain employed. #BoycottABC #StandWithRoseanne #Roseanne”